Platformus/Platformus-Docs/getting_started/use_as_compiled_executable.rst

 .. image:: /images/getting_started/installation/3.png

-Scenario may include packages, storage scripts, view, scripts, styles and any other content.
+Scenario may include packages, storage scripts, views, scripts, styles, and any other content.

 Click the :guilabel:`Next` button.